cronica-it/preview/website/blog/2023-hancu-mesaj-free-unix-rose93/index.md

 International (of Bucharest)  and Berg Computers (of Timisoara) have started to distribute freely linux together with some of their systems.
-System Plus International also exhibited a linux-based system at CERF'93, increasing the awareness.
+System Plus International also exhibited a linux-based system at CERF '93, increasing the awareness.
 We would like to hope that other companies will support the distribution of free software in Romania.
 This can only increase the level of programming expertise, as many programmers prefer to work on their own systems, at home.
 From the